wpb-astro/skymapper/README.md

 2. Setting up a `Map` to hold the projection and matplotlib figure, ax, ...
 3. Add data to the map

-Several map projections are available, both for all-sky work (e.g. `Hammer` and `Mollweide`) and for smaller areas.
-The full list is stored in the dictionary `projection_register`.
-If this doesn't include a projection you want, open an issue, or better: create it yourself (see below)
+Several map projections are available, the full list is stored in the dictionary `projection_register`.
+If the projection you want isn't included, open an issue, or better: create it yourself (see below).

-Since most ground-based surveys have predominant East-West coverage, which is why we suggest using conic projections, in particular the equal-area `Albers` conic (an discussion why exactly that one is [here](http://pmelchior.net/blog/map-projections-for-surveys.html)).
+Since most ground-based surveys have predominant East-West coverage, we suggest using conic projections, in particular the equal-area `Albers` conic (an discussion why exactly that one is [here](http://pmelchior.net/blog/map-projections-for-surveys.html)).

 Map projections can preserve sky area, angles, or distances, but never all three.
-That means defining a suitable projection amounts to a compromise.
-We think that sizes should most often be exactly preserved, which means that angles and distances may not be.
+That means defining a suitable projection must be a compromise.
+For most applications, sizes should exactly be preserved, which means that angles and distances may not be.
 The optimal projection for a given list of `ra`, `dec` can be found by calling:

 ```python